 We understand that having a water main break impact your property can be emotionally and financially stressful and we want to work with you to help make things right.
-Unlike many water utilities, Denver Water has a program for assisting property owners impacted by water main breaks.
+Unlike many water utilities, Denver Water has a program for assisting property owners impacted by no-fault water main breaks.
 This webpage will explain the “no-fault main break assistance program” and help answer questions about available services, payments and limitations.

-Background: Under the Colorado Governmental Immunity Act, Denver Water is not responsible for damages resulting from a water main break.
+Background: Under the Colorado Governmental Immunity Act, Denver Water is not responsible for damages resulting from a no-fault water main break.
 However, we understand that property owners are left in a challenging situation because standard property insurance typically excludes damage from water main breaks.
 This is why Denver Water has created a program to help our customers in these situations.

 Assistance provided: Under this program, Denver Water provides:

-- Immediate emergency response and water mitigation services.
+- Emergency response and water mitigation services.

 - Limited payments for damage to uninsured personal property.